krotok/Selenium_projects/Herokuapp/README.md

 Point to Jenkinsfile in repository
 Configure environment variables as needed
 Trigger build manually or via webhooks

+**Centralized logger**
+Centralized Management - All logging configuration in one place Automatic Initialization - Logging is configured when Config is created Decorators for Different Types of Operations:
+    @log_function_call - for any functions
+    @log_page_interaction - for page actions
+    @log_api_call - for API requests
+    @log_database_operation - for database operations
+Mixin Class - Easy to add logging to any class via self.logger Different Logging Levels for Different Components
+No Need to Import logging in Every File
+Integration with Allure - Logs automatically appear in reports Flexible Configuration via JSON files and command line

 This comprehensive project demonstrates: